BarrierBench: Evaluating Large Language Models for Safety Verification in Dynamical Systems: Abstract

 \section{Abstract}

-Safety verification of dynamical systems via barrier certificates is central to ensuring correctness in autonomous and safety-critical applications.
-Synthesizing such certificates requires discovering mathematical functions that characterize inductive state invariants which provably separate safe and unsafe regions.
-However, existing approaches struggle with computational scalability, depend on careful template design, and often rely on exhaustive or incremental searches over function spaces.
-Moreover, these approaches demand significant manual ingenuity and mathematical sophistication in constructing the search infrastructure: selecting template structures, choosing solvers, tuning hyperparameters for data-driven methods, and designing effective sampling procedures.
-A successful synthesis of barrier certificates therefore requires both a deep understanding of system and control theory and practical experience with these techniques.
-This expertise has traditionally been passed among practitioners through natural language rather than being formalized mathematically.
+Safety verification of dynamical systems via barrier certificates is central to ensuring correctness in autonomous and other safety-critical applications.
+Synthesizing such certificates requires discovering mathematical functions that characterize inductive state invariants and provably separate safe and unsafe regions.
+Existing approaches, however, often struggle to scale computationally, depend on carefully designed templates, and rely on exhaustive or incremental searches over function spaces.
+They also demand substantial manual ingenuity and mathematical sophistication in constructing the search infrastructure, including selecting template families, choosing appropriate solvers, tuning hyperparameters in data-driven methods, and designing effective sampling procedures.

+As a result, successful barrier certificate synthesis requires both a deep understanding of dynamical systems and control theory and practical experience with existing synthesis techniques.
+Much of this expertise has traditionally been transmitted among practitioners through natural language rather than formalized mathematical procedures.

-This observation raises a natural question: can the linguistic and analogical reasoning that experts use informally be captured and operationalized by language models?
-Motivated by this idea, we present a \emph{Large Language Model (LLM) agentic framework for barrier certificate synthesis} that leverages natural language reasoning to propose, refine, and validate candidate certificates.
-The framework integrates \emph{LLM-driven template discovery} with \emph{SMT-based verification} and supports \emph{barrier-controller co-synthesis} for controlled systems, ensuring mathematical compatibility between safety certificates and feedback control laws.
+This observation raises a natural question: can the linguistic and analogical reasoning that experts use informally be captured and operationalized by large language models (LLMs)?
+Motivated by this question, we present an \emph{LLM-agentic framework for barrier certificate synthesis} that uses natural language reasoning to propose, refine, and validate candidate certificates.
+The framework combines \emph{LLM-driven template discovery} with \emph{SMT-based verification} and supports \emph{barrier-controller co-synthesis} for controlled systems, thereby ensuring mathematical compatibility between safety certificates and feedback control laws.